webrecorder/web-replay-gen/README.md

 ## Web Components

-Web components in the `/components` directory are not pre-rendered at build time.
-Use the `<is-land>` tag to render web components at runtime.
-See `archive.njk` for an example and refer to the [11ty/is-land](https://github.com/11ty/is-land) docs.
+Web components in the `/components` directory will be pre-rendered at build-time and hydrated at run-time.
+See `archive.njk` for an example and refer to the [@lit-labs/eleventy-plugin-lit](https://github.com/lit/lit/tree/main/packages/labs/eleventy-plugin-lit) docs to customize SSR behavior.

 ## Styling